How to Use Direct Sunlight in Environmental Lighting and Portrait Photography

 The subject here is completely underexposed and that’s because I have the camera set to automatic.
 In this setting, the camera will expose and compensate for the very bright spots on the rim of their head, as well as the background.
 To fix this you should set your camera to manual mode, so you have full control over the exposure settings.
 Then you can properly expose for the face of your subject.

-This is another setup that benefits from a fill light or a bounce card to help light the face and the lighting rations.
+This is another setup that benefits from a fill light or a bounce card to help light the face and balance the lighting rations.

 Summary

 Direct sunlight is a hard-quality light source.
 You can use this quality to amplify shape, a dense of depth, and texture, but it also presents some problems.
-That same bright, hard-edge quality makes it difficult to work under for long periods, so try to work quickly; don’t subject your models to long stints in the sun, carry liquids, and have a plan to get to back to shelter promptly when your shoot is over.
+That bright, hard-edge quality makes it difficult to work under for long periods, so try to work quickly; don’t subject your models to long stints in the sun, carry liquids, and have a to get to back to shelter promptly when your shoot is over.